The theoretical components of the course will be presented as lecture, discussion of papers and reading material. Further course details to follow.

-Payment of fees for Year 4 – Fees for all years subject to review
+Payment of fees for Year 4 – Fees for all years subject to annual review

-The fee of £6000 for the year includes an enrolment fee of £600 which is payable in response to ECS’S offer of a place.
+The fee of £8,000 for the year includes an enrolment fee of £800 which is payable in response to ECS’s offer of a place.
 On acceptance of an offer of a place the student enters into a financial contract with ECS.
 (See contract terms).

-The balance of £5400 may be paid in full or in instalments.
-If paying in instalments 3 cheques are remitted together, and post-dated as follows:
+The balance of £7,200 may be paid in full or in instalments.
+If paying in instalments, details of monthly and termly plans will be provided:

 Whether paying in full or in instalments, course fee must be remitted by 31st August before term starts.
-Make cheques payable to Enfield Counselling Service.
 Fees are subject to annual review.
 Please discuss with the Head of training any anticipated difficulties before a crisis arise so that a mutually acceptable arrangement can be agreed.